ConesaLab/SQANTI3/README.md

 ## Installing dependencies

-We recommend using Anaconda (or, specifically, [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to substantially facilitate installation of all Python dependencies.
+We recommend using Anaconda (or, specifically, [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) to facilitate installation of all dependencies.
 Alternatively, you can use the Docker container.
 Please follow the steps here to ensure an error-free installation.
 All the dependencies will be installed automatically in a conda environment.
 The